-Be captivated by culture in Madrid
+Madrid: Be captivated by culture

 Culture lovers should explore Spain's capital, Madrid.
 Museu del Prado is a must; it boasts one of Europe's finest collections of art.
 Also worthy of a visit is the Museo Nacional Centro de Arte Reina Sofia, which focuses on modern art and houses Picasso's famous Guernica.
-Don't miss the Museo Thyssen-Bornemisza, Madrid's Royal Palace, the atmosphere around Puerta del Sol and Madrid's historic square, the Plaza Mayor.
+Also, don't miss Museo Thyssen-Bornemisza, Madrid's Royal Palace, the atmosphere around Puerta del Sol and Madrid's historic square, the Plaza Mayor.

-Board a boat to the Caves of Drach (Cuevas del Drach)
+Mallorca: The Caves of Drach (Cuevas del Drach)

 Explore the Caves of Drach on the island of Mallorca.
 There are three chambers inside, Cueva Negra (Black Cave), Cueva Blanca (White Cave) and Cueva Luis Salvator (Luis Salvator Cave), as well as Lago Martel (Lake Martel), one of the largest subterranean lakes in the world.
 Take a boat ride to this otherworldly spot and see the beautiful limestone formations.

-Hit the coast for some watersports
+Seaside resorts: Hit the coast for some watersports

 Swimming, jetskiing and waterskiing facilities can be found at nearly all seaside resorts.
 Spain's premier resort for windsurfing and kitesurfing is Tarifa, on the Atlantic coast, and it is blessed with strong winds and a beautiful stretch of aqua-blue sea.
 Surfing is big in the north, particularly around the Basque village of Mundaka.
 Spain is also great for sailing.

-Seek out the sights of Sevilla
+Sevilla: Seek out the sights of Sevilla

-Stroll Spain's ancient capital, Toledo
+Toledo: Stroll Spain's ancient capital

-Uncover the Holy Grail in Valencia
+Valencia: Uncover the Holy Grail

 Check out Santiago Calatrava's City of Arts and Science Park in this forward-looking southeastern city.
 The Hemispheric, an amazing glass structure, houses a planetarium, IMAX dome and laserium.
 While in Valencia, visit the cathedral, it claims possession of the Holy Grail, the chalice used at the Last Supper.